 An additional way brands are demonstrating their usefulness is by expanding into brand adjacencies, thereby enhancing their core offer.
 A great example of that is Charmin's Sit or Squat app.
-At first glance, it may not be apparent how to make toilet paper more useful, aside from greater softness or enhanced guilting.
+At first glance, it may not be apparent how to make toilet paper more useful, aside from greater softness or enhanced quilting.
 By considering adjacencies, Charmin has found a way to add greater value to its customers and enhance perceptions of the Charmin brand.

 The SitOrSquat app enables users to find a clean restroom near them.
 It also allows users to rate and review restrooms, assisting other users.
-The app has been rated "Best App for Parents" by Parenting Magazine.
-In announcing the sponsorship of the SitOrSquat app, the Charmin brand manager claimed: "Our goal is to connect Charmin with innovative conversations and solutions..."4 Rather than being content with building buzz, Charmin recognized the greatest way to build strong loyal fans and advocates is to give them information that they could use, rather than another brand-based app that sits on users mobile phones but never gets activated.
+The app has been rated "Best App for Parents" by Parenting Brands must look for new areas of the customer experience in which to be useful in order to gain competitive advantage and differentiation.

+Magazine.
+In announcing the sponsorship of the SitOrSquat app, the Charmin brand manager claimed: "Our goal is to connect Charmin with innovative conversations and solutions..."
+Rather than being content with building buzz, Charmin recognized the greatest way to build strong loyal fans and advocates is to give them information that they could use, rather than another brand-based app that sits on users' mobile phones but never gets activated.